J.P. Bimeni: Career

 For several years, he performed with different bands: Mantilla, covering Sam & Dave; Jezebel Sextet, covering Otis Redding.

 In 2017, he sang with a funk group, Speedometer, in Spain.
 The Tucxone Records label spotted Bimeni and offered him a chance to tour with the Spanish band The Black Belts.
 In 2018, the album Free Me was released to wide acclaim.
 Craig Charles from BBC Radio 6 Music said "very few people have a soul story to compare and from all the trauma has emerged one of the very best soul voices we've heard for a very long time."
 To Radio France Bimeni's voice, recalling tones of Otis Redding and Marvin Gaye earned him the nickname 'the Burundian Otis Redding.'
 This album, with classic 60s-sounding, Motown and Stax inspired grooves, was written by musical director Eduardo Martínez and songwriter Marc Ibarz.
 Bimeni imbued these tales with his tragic experiences making ‘Free Me’ a deep soul soundtrack to his life: "When I sing I feel like I'm cleansing myself: music is a way for me to forget."

 In 2022, the second album Give Me Hope was released and on it he paid tribute to James Stern and Martin Luther King.

 In 2021, Bimeni returned to Burundi for the first time in 10 years.
 He performed for the first time in Rwanda in 2023 under his childhood nickname Mudibu.
-Bimeni released two albums under the Mudibu moniker, and that is how his people know him.
+Bimeni released his first two albums under the Mudibu moniker.

 In 2024, Bimeni was invited by Moby to work on his new album Always Centered at Night with the title Should Sleep.
 He declared :

 It is surreal for me, as I think about the journey I am on, have been on and am now working with Moby (internal scream, over the moon).
 I feel that through this work, there's simple wisdom, warmth, healing, uplift, breath and steadfastness.